ahgraber/homelab-gitops-k3s/cluster/apps/backend/postgresql/README.md

 EOF
 ```

-> Our `pg_wal` data gets copied to `/mnt/backup/incremental.d/`
+> Our `pg_wal` data gets copied to `/mnt/backup/incremental.d/` Review process in
-> Review process in `cronjob-backup.yaml`
+> `cronjob-backup.yaml`

 The restore_command specifies how to fetch a WAL file required by PostgreSQL.
-It is the inverse of archive_command.
+It is the inverse of
+archive_command.
 The recovery_target_time specifies the time until when we need the changes.

-When a PostgreSQL server process starts up and discovers a `recovery.conf` file in the data directory,
+When a PostgreSQL server process starts up and discovers a `recovery.conf` file in the data
-it starts up in a special mode called “recovery mode”.
-When in recovery mode, client connections are refused.
+directory, it starts up in a special mode called "recovery mode".
+When in recovery mode, client
-Postgres fetches WAL files and applies them until the recovery target (in this case, changes up to the specified timestamp) is achieved.
+connections are refused.
+Postgres fetches WAL files and applies them until the recovery target (in
+this case, changes up to the specified timestamp) is achieved.

 ```sh
 # start the server; will start in recovery mode